http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 structure 205.
 More particularly, gas turbine engines typically

-fits within a hollow tubular structure.
-Significantly, gas turbine
+easily fits within a hollow tubular structure.
+Significantly,

-the gas turbine engines fit within a relatively small diameter
+cross-sections, such that the gas turbine engines fit within a

 [0199] The use of a gas turbine engine in BTFs 200 also provides